MixMaster32305/ipsum/README.md

 ---

 ### `crack`
 Deciphers a hash string you pass into it and prints out the deciphered password.
+Using crack by itself deciphers the root password from /etc/passwd if available.
 ```
+crack
 crack [hash]
 ```
 **Example:**
 ```
+crack
 crack e16032b436d065949d78f58e8c073f4d
 ```
 ---